Menu

 • Meru National Park

-• By road: Accessible via Meru National Park
+• By road: Accessible from Meru and eastern Kenya

 Where to Stay

-At Nature Bound Africa, we design tailor-made Kenya safaris that include remote and unique destinations like Bisanadi.
+At Nature Bound Africa, we design tailor-made Kenya safaris that include remote destinations like Mwingi alongside iconic parks for a truly unique journey.

 👉 Plan Your Safari